GMOD/jblast-jbconnect-hook/docs/setup.rst

   ],

 *Note: the JBlast and JBClient plugins are not physically in the JBrowse plugin directory.
-They are made available as route by the JBServer framework and are only accessible at runtime.*
+They are made available as route by the JBConnect framework and are only accessible at runtime.*

 See :ref:`jblast-integrated-gui` for more details.